Skip to main content

 Party favors or goodie bags are final parting gifts kids really enjoy.
 Bowling pin cookies or a chocolate bowling pin lollipop are deliciously delightful party favors you can order ahead of time from a local bakery or chocolate shop.
 Have the treats wrapped in clear or colored packaging with a bow for a festive touch.
 Other bowling party favor ideas include bowling key chains, finger bowling game sets, or bowling socks.
 Check out Etsy for other adorable party-ready bowling pin favors.

-If your birthday kiddo is a bowler, a bowling party is a perfect pick for multiple ages.
+If you’re searching for a different kids’ birthday party idea for your kiddo, think bowling.
+A bowling birthday party is a perfect pick for multiple ages.
 Even adults enjoy a bowling outing, as do families.
 Most bowling alleys offer birthday party packages at different price levels, and booking one takes a lot of the party planning stress off you.
 Once you locate a family-friendly bowling alley, decide on the date and time along with how many guests.
-Many alleys also serve up a party menu kids love, like pizza.
-That leaves you with just bowling-themed invitations, cake, and favors.
-Just remember to pack candles and the list of shoe sizes, and this bowling birthday will be a smashing strike.

 Dawn Miller